 Remarkably, he presented solo shows as Doppelgänger, at Kunsthaus Murzzuschlag, Muerz, Austria in 2008; Fritz Panzer, Galerie Krobath, Berlin, and Doubles, Alberta Pane gallery in Paris in 2012.

-Furthermore, the artist took part in Du Dessin dans l'espace, Museum of Modern Art, Saint-Etienne (2015); Drawing Now, Albertina Museum, Vienna (2015); Les yeux qui louchent, Galleria Alberta Pane, Venice, 2017.
-In 2019 he exhibited his works in group shows at ZKM Zentrum für Kunst und Medien, Karlsruhe (Germany), at CAC de Meymac (France), at Galerie Krobath, Vienna, with his solo show Prediger Küche, Kunstwerke at MQ Haupthof / vis à vis Leopold Museum, Vienna and Das Doppelleben der Gegenstände at Kunsthalle at Kunsthaus Nexus, Saalfelden, Austria.
+Furthermore, the artist took part in the group show "Skulptur" at Bechter Kastowksy Galerie in Liechtenstein (2020) and in 2019 he exhibited his works in group shows at ZKM Zentrum für Kunst und Medien, Karlsruhe (Germany), at CAC de Meymac (France), at Galerie Krobath, Vienna, with his solo show Prediger Küche, Kunstwerke at MQ Haupthof / vis à vis Leopold Museum, Vienna and Das Doppelleben der Gegenstände at Kunsthalle at Kunsthaus Nexus, Saalfelden, Austria.
+He also exhibited in Du Dessin dans l'espace, Museum of Modern Art, Saint-Etienne (2015); Drawing Now, Albertina Museum, Vienna (2015); Les yeux qui louchent, Galleria Alberta Pane, Venice (2017).